-Regence’s partner in Episodes of Care, Remedy, administers episode-based payments and supports providers and payers to improve episode outcomes around the country, including work with the Centers for Medicare & Medicaid Services (CMS).
+Regence’s partner in Episodes of Care, Signify Health, administers episode-based payments and supports providers and payers to improve episode outcomes around the country, including work with the Centers for Medicare & Medicaid Services (CMS).

-"We're honored to support Regence’s groundbreaking Episodes of Care program," said Kyle Armbrester, CEO of Remedy.
-"Remedy's deep expertise in administering episode-based payments will help lead to better care for patients.”
+"We're honored to support Regence’s groundbreaking Episodes of Care program," said Kyle Armbrester, CEO of Signify Health.
+"Signify Health's deep expertise in administering episode-based payments will help lead to better care for patients.”